owncloud/ios-app/enterprise/resign/README.md

 3. Edit the App IDs and assign the App Group created on step 2.

-4. Generate the mobile provisioning (App Store or Ad-Hoc) for both App IDs using a Distribution certificate (this certificate must be installed on the computer and its common name will be used as parameter on the script)
+4. Generate the mobile provisioning profiles (App Store or Ad-Hoc) for all 4 App IDs using a Distribution certificate (this certificate must be installed on the computer and its common name will be used as parameter on the script)

 ## Certificate